youegraillot/lidarr-on-steroids/README.md

 The `setup` service will install the Deemix plugin.
 This requires Lidarr to be restarted once.

-The only manual manipulation you'll have to do is filling your Deezer credentials in Deemix web UI (port [6595](http://localhost:6595) by default).
+In `AUTOCONFIG` mode (default), the only manual manipulation you'll only have to fill your Deezer credentials in Deemix web UI (port [6595](http://localhost:6595) by default).
 Once the `/config_deemix/login.json` is filled with the resulting ARL, the `setup` will be able to create the following :
   - /music root folder if no other root folder is configured
   - Delay profile allowing Deemix to be used by automatic search
   - Deemix as an indexer